 In this instance, there were 48 teams given various tasks, but it wasn’t until they learned to work together across team boundaries that the problems were able to be solved.
 When the smaller teams enlisted the help of others the actual teamwork among teams provided the benefit.

 Companies are often divided by location, divisions, departments.
 But when we work across those boundaries to help each other, progress really occurs.
 Sure, we may compete for limited human resources, time, financial consideration, budgetary appropriation.
 But competition can become detrimental to the overall welfare of the larger company.
 If one branch succeeds at the cost of another the company at large suffers.

 This is just one of the lessons demonstrated by the Build-A-Bike Team Building event ®.
-The people at Rambus did a great job contributing the event and in making a positive difference in the life do 50 boys and girls, their families and the communities they live in.
+The people at Rambus did a great job contributing to the event and in making a positive difference in the life of 50 boys and girls, their families, and the communities they live in.